ranggaaprilio/cheat-chat/DOCKER.md

 ## Environment Variables

-The containers use these environment variables:
+The containers use these environment variables :

 **Server:**
 - `REDIS_HOST=redis`